 What happens when the decision maker reconsiders the decision

 Usually a different decision maker will look at the decision again.
-If it looks likely that based on the evidence they have, the decision is unlikely to change in your favour, the decision maker should phone you to discuss this.
+If it looks likely that based on the evidence they have, the decision is unlikely to change in your favour, the decision maker might call you to discuss your claim.
 They should ask you whether there is any further evidence you can give, or whether you can explain anything that is unclear about the claim.

 If the decision maker needs to discuss your claim with you, they should try to call you at least twice on the same day.
 It is important when you ask for a reconsideration that you give a phone number where you can easily be reached.

-The decision maker should make more effort to contact you if you are vulnerable and try to phone you several times if they don't manage to speak to you straightaway.
+The decision maker should make more effort to contact you if you are vulnerable and try to call you several times if they don't manage to speak to you straight away.
 Make it clear if there is a reason that may make it difficult for you to answer the phone.
-For example:
+For example, if you:

-- you have mobility problems and it takes a long time to reach the phone
+- have mobility problems and it takes a long time to reach the phone

 If the decision maker can’t contact you they will make their decision based on the information they already have.